MAGPIE: Multilevel-Adaptive-Guided Solver for Ptychographic Phase Retrieval: Numerical Examples

-\paragraph{Object} We test two types of objects.
-The first, a test synthetic object, is constructed by combining two standard test images: the Baboon image for magnitude and the Cameraman image for phase.
-The Baboon image is normalized to $[0,1]$ to represent magnitude, and the Cameraman image is scaled to $[0,\tfrac{\pi}{2}]$ to provide the phase distribution.
-The second object is a more realistic synthetic model inspired by integrated‐circuit imaging~\cite{integrated_circuit}.
-Both objects are represented at a resolution of $n=512$ and displayed in Figure~\ref{fig:all_mag_phase}.
+\paragraph{Object} We consider two objects.
+The first is a synthetic test object formed from the Baboon image as magnitude and the Cameraman image as phase.
+The Baboon image is normalized to $[0,1]$, and the Cameraman image is scaled to $[0,\tfrac{\pi}{2}]$.
+The second is a more realistic synthetic object inspired by integrated-circuit imaging~\cite{integrated_circuit}.
+Both objects have resolution $n=512$ and are shown in Figure~\ref{fig:all_mag_phase}.

 \paragraph{Overlap ratio} In our experiments, the overlap ratio is set to 50\% by default, i.e., $\texttt{overlap\_ratio}=0.5$.